danielgarbien/danielgarbien.github.io/_posts/2016-07-15-PagedFeed.markdown

 ## Layers

-Project is split into 5 groups: model and 4 layers.
+Project is split into 5 groups: Model, 3 actual layers and App.

 <img width="300" alt="screen shot 2016-07-15 at 02 04 10" src="https://cloud.githubusercontent.com/assets/3668771/16859610/8c3ccdf2-4a30-11e6-92a6-9c7486a2028c.png">

 Model is super simple and has no business logic to it.
 It's designed to reflect data.
 Period.
 As such it flows from Top layer down to be visualized in UI.
 (Currently it's unidirectional, there are no write actions.)

-Next, we have 4 layers.
+Next, we have 3 layers.
 No layer is aware of any layer below (Network Layer doesn't know about Data Access Layer etc.).
 On the other hand each layer only knows and talks to a layer that's directly above him (Controllers talk to Data Access Layer, but have no idea about networking).

+App layer glues them together.

 This kind of design gives very solid division of responsibilities.

 ## Network Layer - Resource

-As defined with a protocol a single resource object:
+As defined with a protocol a single Resource object:

 * knows where to get it from (path)
 * knows how to get it (parameters)